the cannabis flowering stage

 Cannabis plants go through several stages of growth, from the vegetative stage to the flowering stage.
 The flowering stage is an important period for cannabis growers as it is when the plants produce buds, which contain the plant’s most potent compounds, such as THC and CBD.
 In this article, we will take a closer look at the first signs of the cannabis flowering stage, as well as the different stages of flowering week by week.

-What are the First Signs of the Cannabis Flowering Stage?
+Pre Flowering Stage: First Signs of The Cannabis Flowering Stage

 First Signs of Flowering Outdoors